Sigi Ziering: Personal life

 Sigi Ziering died of brain cancer on November 12, 2000.
+He was interred at Hillside Memorial Park in Culver City, California.

 Legacy

 Shortly after his death, his widow established the Sigi Ziering Institute at the American Jewish University in Bel Air; the Institute is dedicated to "Exploring the Ethical and Religious Implications of the Holocaust".
 From 2001 through 2007, Diagnostic Products Corporation sponsored the "Sigi Ziering Award for Outstanding Contribution for a Publication in the Journal Clinical Chemistry"; honorees were selected by the American Association for Clinical Chemistry.

-In 2007, Marilyn Ziering endowed the Sigi and Marilyn Ziering National Center for Newborn Screening at the Sheba Medical Center in Tel HaShomer, Ramat Gan, Tel Aviv, Israel, helping screen Israeli-born children from early signs of mental retardation.
+In 2007, Marilyn Ziering endowed the Sigi and Marilyn Ziering National Center for Newborn Screening at the Sheba Medical Center in Tel HaShomer, Ramat Gan, Tel Aviv, Israel, helping screen Israeli-born children from early signs of intellectual disability.
 In February 2013, she also established the US$1 million Marilyn and Sigi Ziering Endowment for the Arts at Shalem College in Jerusalem, Israel.
 Additionally, in 2009 she endowed the Brandeis Collegiate Institute (BCI), which was renamed the Marilyn and Sigi Ziering Brandeis Collegiate Institute.

 The United States Holocaust Memorial Museum has preserved a 12-page letter Sigi Ziering wrote to his father from Sweden on June 24, 1945, as well as a testimony given to the USC Shoah Foundation Institute for Visual History and Education on February 28, 1999, both describing his ordeal at the hands of the Nazis.
 The documents can be read and heard at the museum.